-- 1. Whether an entity considers uncertain tax treatments separately - 2.
-The assumptions an entity makes about the examination of tax treatments by taxation authorities - 3.
-How an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates - 4.
+- 1. Whether an entity considers uncertain tax treatments separately - 3.
+How an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates 4.
 How an entity considers changes in facts and circumstances

 The interpretation is effective for annual reporting periods beginning on or after 1 January 2019, but certain transition reliefs are available.
 The Group will apply interpretation from its effective date.
 However, as the Group does not operate in a complex tax environment, applying the Interpretation may not have significant impact on its consolidated financial statements and the required disclosures.